boldybread/T3A1_Workbook/workbook.md

 ## Q13 For the code snippet provided below, write comments for each line of code to explain its functionality.
 In your comments you must demonstrates your ability to recognise and identify functions, ranges and classes

-Demonstrates an extensive ability to recognise functions, ranges and classes implied thing in lesson, explain that code, dont do anything else to it

 ```js
 // Define CAR class
 class Car {